Thursday, December 26, 2024

 Click on image for more photos ...

-Our long car drive adventure to visit Paula in New Brunswick has some stops along the way.
-Even if we were to go on the fastest route Google has it mapped out as nearly 17 hours and you know how accurate their route times are (not!).
+Our long car drive adventure to visit Paula in New Brunswick had some stops along the way.
+Even if we were to go on the fastest route, Google has it mapped out as nearly 17 hours and you know how accurate their route times are (not!).
 Anyways we are not able to leave London until noonish so we have some planned stops to give us time to see things and not rush through.

 We have a hotel reservation in Cornwall the first night (Monday) at the Ramada by Wyndham and have our dinner at the Kelsey's Roadhouse across the street.
 We eat outside on the patio as the weather is still pretty nice.
 It's an opportunity for Reg to have a steak, Kate has a spinach salad with shrimp.
 As the sun sets it cools off and the mosquitos are out in full force.
 They bugs compel us to finish early and head off to bed.